JohnnyMaelstrm/johnnymaelstrm.github.io/_tabs/about.md

-If you’d like to talk about cybersecurity, my projects, or **INTERNSHIP opportunities**, feel free to reach out on [LinkedIn](your-link-here)!
+If you’d like to talk about cybersecurity, my projects, or **INTERNSHIP opportunities**, feel free to reach out on Linkedin!